gfs8966/Tufts/Nov17/index.md

 ---
 ## Apply family
-* lapply: Loop over a list and evaluate a function on each element, returns a list
+* `lapply`: Loop through items in a list, a function on each element, return a list
-* sapply: Same as lapply but try to simplify the result
+* `sapply`: Same as lapply but will return a vector or dataframe if possible
-* apply: Apply a function over the margins of an array
-* tapply: Apply a function over subsets of a vector
+* `tapply`: applies a function to subsets within a vector
-* mapply: Multivariate version of lapply
+* See also `apply` and `mapply`

 ---
 ## lapply vs sapply